ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

 ```
 In here, `A` is a grade which indicates the strength of the cipher.

-4. Check if a web server certificate has any chain issue
+4. Check if a web server certificate chain has any issues
 Run the following;
 ```
 # openssl s_client -connect example.com:443